jingwanglab/Populus_superpangenome/README.md

 # Populus_superpangenome
-Scripts for Shi et al. (2023).
-The suer-pangenome of Populus unveil genomic facets for adaptation and diversification in widespread forest trees. unpublished
+Scripts for Shi et al. (2024).
+The suer-pangenome of Populus unveils genomic facets for its adaptation and diversification in widespread forest trees.